Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Load Historical Data into Azure SQL Data Warehouse
-1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) (in the resource folder of this git repository) in Visual Studio 2015 with SQL Server Data Tools (SSDT).
+1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) (available in the resource folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)) in Visual Studio 2015 with SQL Server Data Tools (SSDT).
 2. Modify the query by inserting your Azure Storage account name and access key (recorded earlier in your memo table) for the IDENTITY and SECRET values on lines 48 and 49.
 On line 58, type your Azure Storage account name in place of "[unique]" in the LOCATION value.
 2. Click the green button on the top-left core of the file window.
 3. Input the corresponding info for this solution.
 Choose **SQL Server Authentication** for **Authentication**.
 Set the database name to the unique string you specified earlier.